slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms."
 -- Albert Einstein*

 Science is the study of truth.
 Everything that is not a law of nature is just a shared belief.
+Science is about disproving, not proving.

 > *"Scientific discovery consists in seeing what everyone else has seen and thinking what no one else has thought."
 -- Albert Szent-Gyorgyi*